KetaoChen/LeetCode/DP/README.md

 **Digit:** Use tree analysis, divide the cur number into two part.
 On the upper bound or not.

-    Find All Good Strings, Number of Digit One, Digit Count in Range
+    Find All Good Strings, Number of Digit One, Digit Count in Range, Find All Good Strings

 ### Tricks
 1. Initialization.